What Are Mortgages: How Mortgages Work Explained in Simple Terms

 How do mortgage payments work?

 Mortgage payments split into two main parts: the principal and the interest.
 The principal is the amount you borrowed to buy your home.
-Each month, you pay back a part of this money borrowed as principal along with some interest.
+Each month, you pay back a part of this borrowed money as principal along with some interest.

 At the end of your mortgage term, several things could happen based on the type of mortgage you have.
 If it’s a standard repayment mortgage, you’ll own your home outright once you make that final payment.